 With a match made, this is where you take some of the time and energy you’re spending on frantic preparation and wild excitement to remind yourself that there are three notes in the adoption triad, and all are equally important.
-Whatever your relationship is to be with the woman who is planning to place her child with you, respect for the fact that she will always be your child’s first mother must start building now.
+Whatever your relationship is to be with the woman who is planning to place her child with you, respect for the fact that she will always be your child’s birth mother after the adoption must start building now.

 Step Ten: The Wait

-This is by far the hardest of all the steps on the adoption journey.
+Your adoption journey (nutshell version) will now become that much more challenging.
 Much like gestation, the process takes time.
 Unlike gestation, you don’t get to pack the baby around with you while you’re waiting.
 No words of comfort at this time help.
-It’s just plain torture … even worse than the wait for a match, and that’s saying something.
+It’s just plain torture…even worse than the wait for a match, and that’s saying something.

 Step Eleven: The Worry

-There are many things that can go wrong.
+Many things can go wrong.
 You’ll dwell on all of them much more than is healthy.